ElPaisano/EscriBot/README.md

 ## Examples:

+More examples to be added shortly.

 ### Intitial test case
-_Example input_: A copy of the Filecoin docs [ERC-20 quickstart page](https://gist.github.com/ElPaisano/5985b02c82f6eba48a5892b8dca276e4), with a few extra writing mistakes intentionally introduced for test purposes.
+- _Example input_: A copy of the Filecoin docs [ERC-20 quickstart page](https://gist.github.com/ElPaisano/5985b02c82f6eba48a5892b8dca276e4), with a few extra writing mistakes intentionally introduced for test purposes.
-_Example output_: [A report](https://gist.github.com/ElPaisano/82712cafaca2b1fe26e6dcb50ea8af56), formatted as a Markdown file (not handling front matter in this script yet)
+- _Example output_: [A report](https://gist.github.com/ElPaisano/82712cafaca2b1fe26e6dcb50ea8af56), formatted as a Markdown file (not handling front matter in this script yet)

 ## Prerequisites